gaigutherz/Akkademia/README.md

 	train.py: API for training all 3 algorithms and store the output.

-	translation_tokenize.py: Code for tokenization for translation task.
+	translation_tokenize.py: Code for tokenization of translation task.

 	transliterate.py: API for transliterating using all 3 algorithms.

 **build/lib/akkadian**:

-	Inforamtion  and settings for akkadian python package.
+	Information and settings for akkadian python package.

 **dist**: